Some details about Telltale's upcoming The Walking Dead dead game have started trickling in, and some of them are actually sounding pretty promising.

 Another week, another Cook Chase Podcast, in which Dan and Gabriel attempt to summarise a whole week of news, and discuss the most important developments.

 This week, we catch up on listener comments (including a tweet and an e-mail from Uri Geller!), the Puzzle Agent 2 review, Dave Grossman poetry, and we also bring you exciting news about a music video that has LucasArts references in it.
-Listen below, or go to our media section to download a higher quality copy.
+Listen below, or go to our to download a higher quality copy.
 Thanks to Zaarin for editing it together.

 Information about the music video referenced in the podcast: